SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

   ![mission-control.png](img/broker-setup/mission-control.png)

 - Click on "Cluster Manager" to go into where you create and manage your broker services.
-- Then click the big "+" Plus button to create a new Service.
+- Then click the "Create service" button to create a new Solace cloud broker instance.
 - Ensure you have selected Developer Service, Amazon Web Services as the cloud service provider,
 - and then click the map to find a region close to you:
   ![broker_create_service.jpg](img/broker-setup/broker_create_service.jpg)